 - How do you evaluate if students have mastered a concept?

 - What strategies do you use for a defiant student?

 - How do you meet the needs of students who are significantly higher than the rest of your class?

 - How do you meet the needs of students who are significantly lower than the rest of your class?

 - How do you meet the needs of all students in your classroom?

 - How do you incorporate technology into your lessons?

 - How do you prefer to plan?
 Alone?
 With your team?

 AFTER YOU LEAVE THE INTERVIEW

 Don’t forget to send a follow up email, or even a mailed card, with any other questions you might have thought of (keep them brief) as well as thanking them for having you for the interview.
+This is also a great time to clarify something you weren’t as clear on answering during your interview.
 That follow up email can help the principal or the team remember you, and brings your name into the front of their mind one last time.